Fast FactsWelcome to Glen Ellyn School District 41

-Our students do well on national, state and local measures of achievement, performing in the top 6% of the state, according to a 2013 independent study.
+Our students do well on national, state and local measures of achievement, performing in the top 10% of the state, according to the 2021 - 2022 Illinois School Report Card.
 Our comprehensive curriculum is similar to that of other high-performing districts, and includes Language Arts, Math, Science, Social Science, Art, Music and Physical Education.
 Spanish starts in first grade, and there is a dual-language option that begins in kindergarten.
 In addition, Hadley Junior High students receive instruction in Technology, Health, Life Skills, Study Skills and Foreign Language.
 Hadley also offers a range of electives; examples of these are band, orchestra, drama, cooking and lego-robotics.

 Programs and Services

 We offer many programs and services to meet the needs of all learners, such as English Language Learning and Special Education services.
 In addition to highly skilled teachers, professionals such as Math, Literacy and Advanced and Enrichment Specialists; Problem- Based Learning Coaches; Social Workers; Psychologists; School Nurses; Counselors; Aides and others work together to provide support as needed.
 We also reach out to families with services such as translation, parenting classes and bilingual technology instruction.